shama009/MySQL-Bamazon/README.md

 # MySQL-Bamazon
-Amazon-like storefront with the MySQL and node.js
+Amazon-like storefront with the MySQL and node.js.
+This is a command line App.

 **Requirements:**
 1. Save and require the Inquirer, MySQL and console.table npm packages for data input and storage.
 Use "npm install" command to use npm packages.